Media relations lessons learned from over five million pitches

 - When following up, add some additional value – whether you are offering new photos or new information – make your follow-up worthwhile.

 - Mass follow-ups, poorly targeted pitches and poorly timed pitches were the among the pitches that were most likely to not be opened at all.

 A big shout out to Michael Smart and Muck Rack for the helpful session!
-What pitching tips would you add to the list?
+What other media relations lessons learned would you add?